-Rich in history and culture, England has always been absolutely vital for world events.
+Rich in history and culture, England has always been absolutely vital to world events.
 From prehistoric societies to its function as a current world power, England's past is as intriguing as it is varied.

 Toponymy

 Originating in Old English, "Land of the Angles," Englaland is England.
-Among the Germanic tribes settling in England in the Early Middle Ages were the Angles.
+Among the Germanic tribes arriving in England in the Early Middle Ages were the Angles.
 Originally home to several tribes, it is acknowledged globally as belonging to the United Kingdom.

 Prehistory